bkkkk/bkkkk.github.io/_posts/2015-06-05-whats-the-point-the-strange-demotivator.md

 comments: True
 ---

-# What is the point?
-The strange de-motivator

 I start a blog every 3 years.
 Usually because I read an article or listened to a podcast and I'm dying to talk about to anybody that will listen.
 Usually though there is nobody around so I take to writing.

 The paper doesn't freaking reply though!
 I the ask myself, if nobody is talking back, if there is no conversation, what the hell is point?
 And there I stop.